 In addition to these new acquisitions, the automation of the Viennese routine shear test introduced by Prof. Borowicka was also developed - together with a device manufacturer.
 Since the beginning of its development, the Vienna routine shear test has been carried out in Krey shear devices by means of stepwise loading.
 For mylonitic soils, for example, which generally suggest a low residual shear angle - but also contain coarse fractions to a certain extent - the mechanical test procedure showed limits.
 The automated device now allows a much finer recording of the force and deformation data, which allows a more precise evaluation of the fracture process.

-From 2004 to 2006, F. Kopf set up a calibration stand for the calibration of dynamic load plates (Light Falling Weight Device) in the earthworks laboratory.
+From 2004 to 2006, F. Kopf set up a calibration stand for the calibration of dynamic load plates (Light Falling Weight Device) in the soil mechanics laboratory.
 This is the only such calibration stand in Austria with which calibrations can be carried out in accordance with RVS 08.03.04; these calibrations must be carried out 1 x per year for each dynamic load plate.

 2009 to date - Prof. Dietmar Adam